MicrosoftDocs/azure-docs-powershell/azuresmps-4.0.0/Azure/Get-AzureNetworkSecurityGroup.md

 > [!NOTE]
 > When a classic network security group is created in a resource group other than
-> ***Default-Networking*** using the Azure portal, you must use the following syntax to see it from
+> ***Default-Networking*** using the Azure portal, you must use the following PowerShell syntax:
-> within PowerShell `Get-AzureNetworkSecurityGroup -Name 'Group myResouceGroup myNetworkSecurityGroup'`.
+> `Get-AzureNetworkSecurityGroup -Name 'Group myResouceGroup myNetworkSecurityGroup'`.

 ```yaml
 Type: String